 Having enjoyed many boating holidays, Rick volunteered with Waterway Recovery Group.
 He has worked on many restorations and in a variety of different roles with IWA over the past 20 years.

 Philippa is a retired chartered accountant.
 Her diverse career includes nearly 20 years as director of business management for a mutual trading membership and lobbying organisation.
-Her role involved responsibilities for finance, membership, IT, HR and governing the Council Secretariat, as well as insurance.
+Her role involved responsibilities for finance, membership, IT, HR and the governing Council Secretariat, as well as insurance.
 Philippa is currently also a trustee‐director of a small, national environmental/educational charity.

 Philippa is a keen narrowboater and has owned a boat for just over five years.